JohnCrafton/code-golf-el1/README.md

 ## 2023-04-17 @ 09.00h EST
 I've added the backbone of a TS/node lambda API for filtering the trucks, along with a "card" for each truck in a proto-UX consuming the API.
 With a week of working days, this could be a "food truck app" that you could use on desktop or mobile without a lot of effort (and likely whitebox for any area publishing similar data).

+## 2023-04-17 @ 11.00h EST
+You can open the `./ux/crafted/index.html` in a local browser and see the proto-UX for the service (which is alive - as of the timestamp above - on my homelab).
+I'll let it run through Friday, 2023-04-21.
+Send me a message if you'd like me to restart it for some reason.

+You can review the endpoints in the `./ux/service/app/app.js` file and should be able to hit any of them in a browser/CURL session as well.

 ## ORIGINAL README.md follows
 ---
 # Engineering Challenge